Erneuerbare Energien aus Wasserkraft | © DB AG / Faruk Hosseini

 Climate protection

-Deutsche Bahn is already the most climate-friendly mobility company in Germany.
-But we want more.
-That's why we have committed to the ambitious climate protection goal: climate neutrality by 2040.
-To achieve this, we are utilizing an approach with three critical instruments: the shift to 100% renewable power, the end of diesel and the start of the heat transition.
+As Deutsche Bahn, we already offer the most climate-friendly mobility in Germany.
+But we want even more.
+That is why we have committed ourselves to an ambitious goal: We will become climate neutral by 2040.
+To achieve this goal, we are relying on four powerful instruments – increasing the share of renewable energy, expanding electrification, the end of diesel, and the start of the heat transition.

 100 %